nancypaucar/DH150-2020W/README.md

-# CCWO Church Website Redesign
+# Community Chapel World Outreach (CCWO) Church Website Redesign

 ## DH150 UX Design, Nancy Paucar

 ## About the Project

-This project involves redesigning the mobile app user experience for the Community Chapel World Outreach church website.
+This project involves redesigning the mobile app user experience for the Community Chapel World Outreach (CCWO) church website.
 I wanted to redesign this website because my family and I frequently visit this church when I go back home.
 My goal was to create a website redesign that had many interactive components and appealing aesthetics that would allow users to understand the community and values of the church easily and quickly while using the site.

 ## Design statement